carblue/acos5/README.md

-This repository now embraces all "driver-related" referring to ACOS5, an ACS family of smart cards / USB cryptographic tokens, which "are specifically designed to enhance the security and performance of RSA (and ECC) Public-key cryptographic operations".
-ECC is available only since ACOS5-EVO.
+This repository now embraces all "driver-related" referring to ACOS5, an ACS family of smart cards / USB cryptographic tokens, which "are specifically designed to enhance the security and performance of RSA Public-key cryptographic operations".

 Motivation:
 For platform-independent, serious use of a cryptographic token from software like Firefox, Thunderbird, ssh etc., a PKCS#11 implementing library is required.<br>
-There is none known to me for ACOS5 that is open source, nothing in this regard downloadable from ACS for free, instead, You'll have to pay a lot more for a proprietary ACS PKCS#11 library than for a single hardware token.<br>
+There is none known to me for ACOS5 that is open-source, nothing in this regard downloadable from ACS for free, instead, You'll have to pay a lot more for a proprietary ACS PKCS#11 library (bundled with some other software) than for a single hardware token.<br>
-The only software downloadable from ACS for free (and as open source) is [acsccid](https://github.com/acshk/acsccid "https://github.com/acshk/acsccid"), a PC/SC driver for Linux/Mac OS X. But I never installed that for production use of my CryptoMate64 and CryptoMate Nano, so the debian/Ubuntu-supplied [ccid](https://ccid.apdu.fr/ "https://ccid.apdu.fr/") seems to be sufficient (if it's new enough to list those as supported ones).<br>
+The only open-source software downloadable from ACS is [acsccid](https://github.com/acshk/acsccid "https://github.com/acshk/acsccid"), a PC/SC driver for Linux/Mac OS X. But I never installed that for production use of my CryptoMate64 and CryptoMate Nano, so the debian/Ubuntu-supplied [ccid](https://ccid.apdu.fr/ "https://ccid.apdu.fr/") seems to be sufficient (if it's new enough to list those as supported ones).<br>
 So be careful what You get from ACS when it is called driver.
+Perhaps You get something that is behind the "File Upon Request" barrier.

-OpenSC offers a PKCS#11 implementing open source library if it get's augmented by a hardware specific driver, which is missing currently for ACOS5 in OpenSC v0.20.0, and the one available in earlier versions was rudimentary/incomplete.
+[OpenSC](https://github.com/OpenSC/OpenSC/wiki "https://github.com/OpenSC/OpenSC/wiki") supplies i.a. a PKCS#11 implementing open-source library if it get's augmented by a hardware specific driver, which is missing currently for ACOS5 in OpenSC v0.20.0, and the one available in earlier versions was rudimentary/incomplete.

-With this repo's components 'acos5' and 'acos5_pkcs15' as plug-ins, OpenSC supports ACOS5 as well.
+With this repo's components 'acos5' and 'acos5_pkcs15' as plug-ins, OpenSC supports some ACOS5 hardware as well.
 (Fortunately OpenSC allows such plug-ins as - in OpenSC lingo - external modules/shared libraries).<br>
 They got implemented in the Rust programming language, so You will need the Rust compiler and cargo build tool from [Rust, cargo](https://www.rust-lang.org/tools/install "https://www.rust-lang.org/tools/install") to build those libraries from source code.<br>
 If there is anybody willing to transform the Rust code into a C code internal OpenSC driver 'acos5', then I'll be happy to support that undertaking.<br>
-External modules need some configuration once in opensc.conf, such that they get 'registered' and used by OpenSC, explained below.
+External modules need some configuration once in opensc.conf, such that they get 'registered' and used by OpenSC software, explained below.

 This repo builds 2 dll/shared object libraries:<br>
 - libacos5.so/dylib/dll, which is a mandatory one, the driver in the narrow sense, and
-- libacos5_pkcs15.so/dylib/dll, which is theoretically optional, but very likely required when the token isn't used in a read-only fashion; e.g. storing keys on-card requires this.<br>
+- libacos5_pkcs15.so/dylib/dll, which is theoretically optional, but very likely required when the token isn't used read-only; e.g. storing keys on-card requires this.<br>
 In the following I won't make any distinction anymore and call both 'the driver' for ACOS5.

 This repo also builds a library from the included opensc-sys binding for internal use.
 It's the basic building block for the driver components such that they are able to call into the libopensc library.